Dan0sz/host-analytics-locally/readme.txt

 Yes, it is!
 It is compatible with all Wordpress Cookie Notice plugins which either set a cookie to allow tracking or set a certain value to a cookie to allow tracking.
 It's completely customizable!

+= Google Tag Assistant says analytics.js is missing.
+Is this normal? =

+Yes, this is normal.
+This browser extensions looks for this exact string 'www.google-analytics.com/analytics.js'.
+Because with CAOS for Analytics you're hosting it locally, Tag Assistant doesn't find this string and returns an error.
+However, you can still use Tag Assistant to verify tracking works.

 = I use Google Analytics by Monster Insights.
 Is CAOS compatible with that plugin? =

 Yes, it is!
 Since version 1.80 CAOS is completely compatible with Google Analytics for Wordpress by Monster Insights.
 Just enable the option 'Enable compatibility with Monster Insights?' within the 'Optimize Analytics'-screen and CAOS will automagically replace the default external source of analytics.js to your locally hosted file.